dotnet/docs/docs/architecture/dapr-for-net-developers/reference-application.md

 As you can see in the code snippet, the topic name is derived from event type's name.
 Because all eShop services use the `IEventBus` abstraction, retrofitting Dapr required *absolutely no change* to the mainline application code.

 > [!IMPORTANT]
 > The Dapr SDK uses `System.Text.Json` to serialize/deserialize messages.
 However, `System.Text.Json` doesn't serialize properties of derived classes by default.
 In the eShop code, an event is sometimes explicitly declared as an `IntegrationEvent`, the base class for integration events.
-This is done because the concrete event type is determined dynamically at run time based on business logic.
+This construct allows the concrete event type to be determined dynamically at run time based on business logic.
 As a result, the event is serialized using the type information of the base class and not the derived class.
-To force `System.Text.Json` to serialize all properties of the derived class in this case, the code uses `object` as the generic type parameter.
+To force `System.Text.Json` to serialize the properties of both the base and derived class, the code uses `object` as the generic type parameter.
 For more information, see the [.NET documentation](../../standard/serialization/system-text-json-polymorphism.md).

 With Dapr, the infrastructure code is **dramatically simplified**.
 It doesn't need to distinguish between the different message brokers.
 Dapr provides this abstraction for you.
 And if needed, you can easily swap out message brokers or configure multiple message broker components.